 Sepedi (noun) – Another name for Sesotho sa Leboa, the Northern Sotho language of the Basotho people.

 Sesotho (noun) – Southern Sotho language of the Basotho people.

 Sesotho sa Leboa (noun) – Northern Sotho (literally “Sotho of the north”) language of the Basotho people.
 Identified in Founding Provisions of the South African Constitution, which deals in part with language rights, as “Sepedi”.

 Setswana (noun) – Bantu language of the Tswana people.

-sharp (exclamation, informal) – Often doubled up for effect as “sharp-sharp!”, the word is used as a greeting, a farewell, for agreement or just to express enthusiasm.
+sharp (exclamation) – Often doubled up for effect as “sharp-sharp!”, the word is used as a greeting, a farewell, for agreement or just to express enthusiasm.

 shebeen (noun) – Township tavern, illegal under the apartheid regime, often set up in a private house.
 Similar to a US prohibition-era speakeasy.
 From the 18th-century Anglo-Irish síbín, from séibe, “mugful”.